-Continuation of Benefits During FMLA Leave: Health and dental plan coverage (and life insurance coverage for those eligible) continue during FMLA periods.
+Continuation of Benefits During FMLA Leave: Health, dental and disability plan coverage (and life insurance coverage for those eligible) continue during FMLA periods.
 The employee will continue to be responsible for the employee portion of the premium while on FMLA leave.

 Under IRS rules, contributions by Wellesley College to pension plans are not allowed during leaves without pay.